 Investing in Your Patient’s Emotions Will Make You a Better Dentist

 The ability to help patients navigate their emotions can make or break a dental practice.
 Dentists with compassion and empathy will see better patient compliance and more consistent treatment plan acceptance.
 Not only is that a great investment in your patient’s health, but it will also make your practice more profitable.

 Pediatric Patients Mean More Emotions In Your Operatory

 If you run a family practice or see pediatric patients of any kind, your ability to navigate emotions becomes even more essential.
 Children tend to be slow to warm up in any medical environment.
 Many kids also grow up hearing about the dentist almost as a threat.
-“If you don’t brush your teeth, you’ll get a cavity!
-Then the dentist will have to give you a shot and use a drill.”
+“If you don’t brush your teeth, you’ll get a cavity, and then the dentist will have to give you a shot and use a drill.”

 In addition to offering fidget toys or stress balls to the kids, sunglasses to keep the light out of their eyes, and maybe even a TV near the chair so they can watch some cartoons while you work, you can help make pediatric patients more manageable by taking the time to bond with them when you first meet.
 Establishing a rapport with your pediatric patients and their parents is an investment in that child’s oral health throughout their lifetime.

 CDP supports you as you learn to navigate even the most challenging patients.
 Including kids!
 Dr. Lindsay Cua has had a great experience growing her patient management skill.
 “I have access to a lot of mentors who can help me – especially pediatric treatment planning,” she says.
 “When I graduated, I had limited experience with pediatric patients, but since being here, I’ve been given the opportunity and support I need to take it to the next level.”

 Dentist As Team Leader: Guiding Your Staff Through Their Emotions